 - IMAlive.
 This is a virtual crisis center, with volunteers who are trained in crisis intervention.

 - THRIVE app.
 The Society for Adolescent Health and Medicine created this app.
-It’s designed to help parents start a dialogue with their kids around health and wellbeing issues.
+It’s designed to help parents start a conversation with their kids around health and well-being issues.

 Toxic masculinity plays a role in our daily lives.
 Sometimes, it’s really freakin’ obvious.
 Other times, it works in more subtle ways.

 It’s a big subject, but it doesn’t have to be a scary one.
 The more we talk about it, the more we can understand how it works.
-It’s not an attack on you — and if it is, then you have things to work on, not push back on.
+It’s not an attack on you — and if it feels like one, then you have things to work on, not push back on.

 Remember, there’s no one-size-fits-all set of guidelines for being masculine or feminine.
-There are loads of ways to be a righteous dude/dudette without creating a toxic environment.
+There are loads of ways to be a righteous dude/dudette/human without creating a toxic environment.